forhappy/awesome-lua/README.md

 * [LuaFileSystem](http://keplerproject.github.io/luafilesystem/) - LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.
 * [LAR](http://www.keplerproject.org/en/LAR) - LAR stands for Lua ARchive, and consist of a module and a file format that empowers a lua script to load lua modules from within a packaged, compressed file.
+* [LuaZip](http://keplerproject.org/luazip/) - LuaZip is a lightweight Lua extension library used to read files stored inside zip files.
+The API is very similar to the standard Lua I/O library API.
+* [LuaExpat](http://matthewwild.co.uk/projects/luaexpat/) - LuaExpat is a SAX XML parser based on the Expat library.

 ## Date and Time